-Intellectual Property and Intangible Assets.
+Intellectual property and intangible assets.
 These intellectual property and intangible assets have finite lives and are being amortized using the straight-line method over their economic useful lives, five to thirty years.
-The intangible assets are analyzed for potential impairment whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 Material assets added over the past several years are as follows: